Page 5 - Magento 2 User Guide

 3. Press the Image Insert tool in your editor, add the banner, and don't forget

-How to Configure Magento Shipping Settings?
+Configure Magento Shipping Settings

-Before we get to the default Magento 2 shipping methods you need to configure the default shipping settings.
-For this go to Stores > Configuration > Sales > Shipping Settings and configure Origin and Shipping Policy Parameters.
+Thus, navigate to Stores > Configuration > Sales > Shipping Settings and configure Origin and Shipping

 Magento 2 related products are one of the best in-built tools to boost sales and improve the customer shopping experience.
 It is also a great way to increase the average order value and encourage customers to buy more.
 When managed properly, Magento related products can yield outstanding results.